 Where did the link between Sodomites and LGBTQ people start?
 The only likeness I can find between the inhabitants of both stories’ cities and gay men specifically is that they — as men — want to have sex with people of the same gender.
 That is the only point of similarity, but there are many points of dissimilarity that have a much bigger gravity.

-Probably the reference in Jude 7, where there’s mention of sexual immorality and unnatural desire, played a role it in, but just looking at both stories makes it easy to see that the sexual immorality and unnatural desire has nothing to do with being LGBTQ.
+Probably the reference in Jude 7, where there’s mention of sexual immorality and unnatural desire, played a role it in, but just looking at both stories makes it easy to see that the sexual immorality and unnatural desire have nothing to do with being LGBTQ.

 Non-consensual.
 First of all, in both stories, the sexual activity desired is clearly non-consensual sex.
 The visitors enter the city, and the inhabitants want to rape them.
 Not a single of my LGBTQ friends, colleagues and acquaintances would acquit this behaviour.

 Non-gender-focused.
-The Sodomites and the Gibeans at first aren’t interested in the virgins that are offered to them, but the fact that both hosts thought this might calm them down — and it does distract the Gibeans in the end — shows that same-sex intercourse is not a problem described in both stories.
+The Sodomites and the Gibeans at first aren’t interested in the female virgins that are offered to them, but the fact that both hosts thought this might calm them down — and it does distract the Gibeans in the end — shows that same-sex intercourse is not a problem described in both stories.

 Non-relational.
 When we think of dating or relating, having a mob outside your house that wants to get down with you, is probably as far from romance as you can possibly imagine.
 The audacity to compare the behaviour of the Sodomites and their Gibean likes to a romantic, LGBTQ relationship is not just silly; it’s insulting.

 Non-exclusive.
 There is nothing exclusive about the sex that the inhabitants in both stories demand.
 The prospect of both visitors is not a “mere” rape experience as if that wouldn’t have been bad enough; the prospect is that of a gang rape, nothing less.